 - Dull Surprise

-- Dying Like Animals: Mike: "Only after the monster dies do people think of running."
+- Dying Like Animals: To quote Mike, "Only after the monster dies do people think of running."

 - Fauxlosophic Narration